sdc-onolicious/Menu_Module/README.md

 ## Usage

 > Some usage instructions

 > Run Scripts
 >> $ npm run react-dev
 >> $ npm run server-dev

+> Change db connection
+>> user, and password if you have one

 ## Requirements